hwonda/react-multi-email-docs/versioned_docs/version-1.0.16/play-ground.md

 ![play-ground](./img/playground.gif)

-This open source will provide a good solution for your project to enter multiple email addresses.
+This open source will provide a good solution for your project for entering multiple email addresses.